Finance-Portfolio-Manager/Compose/README.md

 Compose file for running the full stack application.

 ## How to use
+### Add Credentials
+The following environment variables need to be added to your Jenkins credentials as "secret text."
+* KEYS_ALPHAVANTAGE
+### Add API and App Pipelines
+You must create the API and app pipeline before creating the Compose pipeline.
+### Add Compose Pipeline
-Add this as a Jenkins pipeline with the item name "ApexStocks-Compose" AFTER adding the API and the app.
+You must create the Compose pipeline with the item name "ApexStocks-Compose."